4 Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO

 So make sure your website’s textual content is as polished and professional as you are!
 That way, it won’t let anything stand between you and the success of your business.

-(I know the image in this section is a stock image; it’s being used as an illustration as to how cheesy they can look).
+(I know the image in this section is a stock image; it’s being used as an illustration of how cheesy they can look).

 Using stock images on your website is a great way to save time and money, but it can also make your website feel unoriginal or untrustworthy.